-As mentioned in Section 3.4, haptic-motion coupling actions like touch to locate, sliding the cup on the table, tentative stacking, and touching for alignment were counted.
-Figure 7(a) shows the mean and standard deviation of touch-to-locate occurrences across participants for different cameras.
-The ANOVA analysis shows that using an action camera causes significantly more frequent (p < 0.01) touch-to-locate actions than all other cameras.
-Also, touch-to-locate actions occurred the least (p < 0.01) when using the head camera.
-These significant differences indicate that participant resort more to haptic feedback for the cameras more difficult to use (as indicated in our survey feedback).
+touch-to-locate actions than all other cameras.
+Also, touch-to-locate actions occurred least (p < 0.01) when using the head camera.
+These significant differences indicates that participant resort more to haptic feedback for the cameras more difficult to use (as indicated in our survey feedback).
 Both the observed human behavior and the interview feedback indicate that 1) touching-to-locate an object is the most necessary haptic perception to complement the loss of depth information and limited field of view while using active telepresence; 2) the haptic feedback does not have to be strong and realistic if it can provide a sense of contact.
-We hypothesize that this can largely reduce the mental workload and stress due to uncertainty in perception while improving task accuracy and efficiency.
+We hypothesize that this can largely reduce the mental workload and stress due to uncertainty in perception, while improving the task accuracy and efficiency.

-In addition to touch-to-locate, participants also used touch-for-alignment when tentatively stacking, aligning, and sliding the cups on the table.
-Overall, haptic compensations were required for the cameras identified as non-intuitive and inefficient to use.
-In Figure 7(b), sliding cups on the table are observed the most in action hand camera usage.
+In addition to touch-to-locate, participants also used touch-for-alignment when tentatively stacking, aligning and sliding the cups on the table.
+Overall, the haptic compensations was required for the cameras identified as non-intuitive and inefficient to use.
+In Figure 7(b), sliding cups on table are observed the most in action hand camera usage.
 On the other hand, the tentative stacking actions are used by 15 of 16 participants when working with the action hand camera, and by 2 of 16 participants when working with the head camera (see Figure 7(c)).
 While in Figure 7(d), touch for alignment is observed in more than half of the participants for the workspace cameras followed by action hand and clavicle cameras.
 The interview feedback reveals that: 1) The gloves effectively damped most of their haptic perception; 2) the limited tactile sensing is still very helpful to the task in many cases.

 4.1.3 Vision-Haptic Coupling.
 In the single camera trial, the participant used the video feedback from a single camera to perform the cup stacking task.
-This helps us compare the performance and human behavior across cameras.
-Figure 8(a) shows the concept of vision-haptic coupling, where information gathering while touching to locate is offset by the increased number of camera switches and vice-versa.
+This helps us compare the performance and human behaviour across cameras.
+Figure 8(a) shows the concept of vision-haptic coupling, where information gathering while touching to locate is offset by increased number of camera switches and vice-versa.
 Unlike the single camera trial that receives vision feedback from one camera viewpoint, the multi-camera trial allows participants to switch the viewpoint across cameras.
 The need for haptic compensation like loss of depth information can be compensated by switching the camera view to a different view like the perception hand camera.
 However, our interview feedback suggests that the cognitive workload increases when having to involve more camera switches thus limiting the bandwidth to perform other actions.

-Fig. 8. (a) The correlation between camera switches and touch to locate the action in multi-camera trial; (b) The comparison of the completion time between training and performing phase in single camera trial. (c) The comparison of the completion time across the number of camera switches in multi-camera trial.
+Fig. 8. (a) The correlation between camera switches and touch to locate action in multi-camera trial; (b) The comparison of the completion time between training and performing phase in single camera trial. (c) The comparison of the completion time across the number of camera switch in multi-camera trial.